 What You Need to Make Adult Coloring Pages

-- Paper (because paper is awesome–don’t ask)
+- Paper for drawing (because paper is awesome–don’t ask)

 - Prismacolor Premier Markers in Black and Grey